How to Create Reports with Power BI Service

 • Microsoft Dataverse serves as the data platform and supports business process management, such as stage-gate project lifecycles.

-• Power BI gives senior executives and PMO Leads visibility into portfolios, programs, and projects.
+• Power BI gives senior executives and PMO leads visibility into portfolios, programs, and projects.

 • Using connectors and content packs, data can be pulled from hundreds of on-premises and cloud sources into a single reporting engine.